Full class list and documentation

 Used to decide whether to turn off checking that the beam covers the interpolation location.

-Check the consistency of all beams in the list.
+Return the data_normalization of all beams in list.

 Parameters